 Prosit Neujahr!
-You might be wondering where that new science-related project is I’ve been writing about.
-While working on it, progressing with 3D, I got heavily sidetracked by a realization; “My knowledge of typography is clearly insufficient for what I’m aiming at.”
-I’d already spent quite some time studying people like Müller-Brockmann, Cullen, Samara, Spiekermann, and Kane to improve my layouting and typesetting skills, but it just wasn’t essential enough.
-I needed to be humbled, so I spent the two weeks of holidays to do little other than research and learn about type.
+While working on something new, progressing with 3D, I got heavily sidetracked by a realization; “My knowledge of typography is insufficient for what I’m aiming at.”
+I’d already spent quite some time studying people like Müller-Brockmann, Cullen, Samara, Spiekermann, and Kane to improve my layouting and typesetting skills, but it still wasn’t enough.
+To be humbled, I spent the two weeks of holidays to do little other than to research and learn about type.

-I took with me not only a manically eclectic, boiled down, assortment of professional and commercially ready typefaces, libre, open-source, and bought, but also enough information to feel like I could probably, given the effort, create a reasonably decent typeface.
-Even if I’d probably just be put in my place yet again.
+What came out of it was not only a manically eclectic, boiled down assortment of professional and commercially ready typefaces, libre, open-source, and bought, but also enough information to feel like I could, given the effort, try to build a variation myself.
 Sensibilities towards everything written, additionally, have further increased drastically.
-I’d never actively noticed how sloppily companies design text on many everyday products, even the premium variety.
+I’d never actively noticed how sloppily text is being set on many everyday products, even the premium variety.
 Especially consumables and literature.
-I almost want to bin half my library.
-Finally, this research has instilled in me a serious respect for the, often discredited and de-valued, work of typographers, many of which seem to resort to designing type as a passion project, for economic reasons, in order to still honour what they love.
+It almost makes me want to bin half my library.
+Finally, this excavation has instilled in me much respect for the, often discredited and de-valued, work of typographers, many of which fulfill multiple roles in the design industry, in order to still honour what they love.

-“Why improve what already works perfectly fine?”, something I’ve found myself thinking when questioning why anyone would even need to still bother learning typography.
+“But why alter what already works perfectly fine?”, something I’ve found myself thinking when questioning why anyone should even bother to learn more than the fundamentals of utilizing type.
 Massimo Vignelli’s famous selection of not-ugly typefaces had already been hailed as the be all end all in that regard.
-This is something I’ve seen in many other parts of design as well.
-Things differ, when compared to art, in that design needs to ultimately solve a problem, and as such can be mechanical, even predictable.
+This is something I’ve seen in other aspects of the game as well.
+Things differ, when compared to art, in that a problem ultimately needs solving, and as such practices can be more mechanical, even predictable.
 You’d think there is a formula to derive from all the present knowledge about the harmony of shapes and colours.
 One you could then stick to for the best in all viable design solution.
 No need to remake the wheel, after all.